karanm645/Sweater-Weather/README.md

   ```

 ## Endpoints
 All endpoints can be viewed by running the `rails server` command in your terminal.
-In your browswer, type in `http://localhost:3000/{endpoint_get_request}` You can also view the response in [Postman](https://www.postman.com/).
-Below are details about each endpoint and the type of response you can expect.
+In your browswer, type in `http://localhost:3000/{endpoint_get_request}`

 | Request Type  | URI           |
 | ------------- | ------------- |